List of Transformers film series cast and characters: Overload

 Overload is a Constructicon who transforms into a red Komatsu HD465-7 Tractor Truck articulated dump truck.
 He appears in the final battle of Egypt, where he and the Constructicons form Devastator, but is killed by a prototype railgun.
 He forms the lower waist of Devastator.

 Hightower

 Hightower is a Constructicon who transforms into a yellow KOBELCO CK2500 II crawler crane.
 He is only seen in vehicle mode.
 He appears in the final battle of Egypt, where he and the Constructicons form Devastator, but is killed by a prototype railgun.
 He forms the left arm of Devastator.

 Scrapmetal

 Scrapmetal is a Constructicon who transforms into a yellow Volvo EC700C crawler excavator fitted with a Stanley UP 45SV attachment.
 He joins Mixmaster, Long Haul, and Rampage on the retrieval mission to recover Megatron.
 He is ripped apart by his allies to provide components for Megatron.
 A copy of Scrapmetal forms the left hand of Devastator.

 Dreads

-The Dreads are a group of Decepticons who transform into black Chevrolet Suburban emergency vehicles.
+The Dreads are a group of Decepticons who transform into a black 2007 Chevrolet Suburban emergency vehicles.
 They attack Sam, Bumblebee, Sideswipe, and Mirage on the highway, and later fight Ironhide and Sideswipe.